pnpm/pnpm.io/docs/pnpmfile.md

 ---
 id: pnpmfile
-title: pnpmfile.js
+title: .pnpmfile.cjs
 ---

 pnpm lets you hook directly into the installation process via special functions (hooks).
-Hooks can be declared in a file called `pnpmfile.js`.
+Hooks can be declared in a file called `.pnpmfile.cjs`.

-By default, `pnpmfile.js` should be located in the same directory as the lockfile.
-For instance, in a [workspace](workspaces.md) with a shared lockfile, `pnpmfile.js` should be in the root of the monorepo.
+By default, `.pnpmfile.cjs` should be located in the same directory as the lockfile.
+For instance, in a [workspace](workspaces.md) with a shared lockfile, `.pnpmfile.cjs` should be in the root of the monorepo.

 ## Hooks